 Issue 2: Investing in Colorectal Cancer Research

-Ask: Appropriate funding for 21st Century Cures as part of the FY 2017 federal budget and increase funding for the National Institutes of Health (NIH) to $34.5 billion, including $5.9 billion for the National Cancer Institute (NCI) for FY 2017.
+Ask: Appropriate funding for 21st Century Cures as part of the FY 2019 federal budget and increase funding for the National Institutes of Health (NIH) to $39 billion, an increase of $2 billion above FY18 including $6 billion for the National Cancer Institute (NCI) for FY 2019.

 The 21st Century Cures Act, when funded, will play a vital role in the development of new treatments and cures for cancer and other diseases.
 This legislation gives hope to the cancer community.
 It provides $4.8 billion over 10 years for medical research, ensuring funds for the Cancer Moonshot Initiative, the Precision Medicine Initiative and substantial increases to current NIH funding levels.

 We also request increases in funding to the NIH and NCI for both FY 2018 and FY 2019.
 While the funding for 21st Century Cures is significant, it should supplement increases in funding through the appropriations process for these institutions.

 Ask: Fund the DoD PRCRP at $60 million for FY 2019.
 Ensure colorectal cancer research continues to be included as eligible for funding under this program.